The Love for Three Oranges (fairy tale): Distribution

 19th century Portuguese folklorist Consiglieri Pedroso stated that the tale was "familiar to the South of Europe".
 In the same vein, German philologist Bernhard Schmidt located variants in Wallachia, Hungary, Italy and Sicily.

 In the 20th century, folklorist Stith Thompson suggested the tale had a regular occurrence in the Mediterranean Area, distributed along Italy, Greece, Spain and Portugal.
 French folklorist Paul Delarue, in turn, asserted that the highest number of variants are to be found in Turkey, Greece, Italy and Spain.

+In his 1932 study, linguist Jiří Polívka concluded that the story of "The Three Lemons" was widespread across the Mediterranean (in Greece, in Turkey, in coastal France, Italy, Spain and Portugal), but also popular in Hungary.
+Among Slavic languages, variants were attested in Ukraine (as the easternmost penetration of the tale in Europe), and among the South Slavs in Bulgaria, Serbia, Slovenia and Croatia - in the latter two Polívka suggested to be due to Italian influence.
+Finally, texts were also "numerous" in Czechoslovakian lands.

-Italian scholars complement their analyses: while recognizing that it is a "very popular tale", the tale type appears "almost exclusively" in Southern and Southeastern Europe.
-Milena Benovska-Sabkova and Walter Puchner state its wide diffusion in the Balkans.
+Italian scholars complement their analyses: philologist Gianfranco D'Aronco noted its "large diffusion" in Italy, as well as across the Mediterranean Basin.
+Other scholars recognize that it is a "very popular tale", but it appears "almost exclusively" in Southern and Southeastern Europe.
+In addition, Milena Benovska-Sabkova and Walter Puchner state its wide diffusion in the Balkans.

 Further scholarly research points that variants exist in Austrian, Ukrainian and Japanese traditions.
 In fact, according to Spanish scholar Carme Oriol, the tale type is "well known" in Asia, even in China and Korea.

-The tale type is also found in Africa and in America.
+The tale type is also found in Africa and in America: according to Thompson and Polívka, its presence in America (Central and South), being "very popular" with "numerous versions" collected, is due to importation of the tale by settlers of the continent.